What are Marine Le Pen's policies?Comments

 If Le Pen’s language sounds reminiscent of supporters of Brexit, Britain’s own anti-establishment, anti-EU party has long distanced itself from the Front National.
 Although the French leader argues there is “not a hair’s breadth” between the two parties, UKIP criticises the FN’s stance on immigration.

 “We are not going to welcome any more people, stop, we are full up!”
-Marine Le Pen said.
+Marine Le Pen said on British television in November.

-UKIP leadership contender Suzanne Evans said she was “appalled”.
-“That is so far away from UKIP policy, it’s unimaginable,” she told ITV, explaining that her party wanted to “welcome” migrants under a points-based system.
+Senior UKIP figure Suzanne Evans said she was “appalled”.
+“That is so far away from UKIP policy, it’s unimaginable,” she said in response, explaining that her party wanted to “welcome” migrants under a points-based system.

 The EU in the firing line